Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 Batu Ferringhi

-The top things to do in Batu Ferringhi are beach activities, but other Batu Ferringhi attractions include a night market, cultural events and nature activities.
-We highly recommend staying into the evening to visit the Batu Ferringhi Night Market – it is a top Penang place to visit at night!
+Besides water activities, other attractions here include cultural events and nature sights.
+We recommend staying into the evening and going to the Batu Ferringhi Night Market.

-After two long days of Penang day tours, spend Day 4 of your Penang Itinerary relaxing in George Town.
-Wander the streets without purpose, visit museums that you skipped on Day 1, go shopping or take a cheap ferry boat ride across the Straits of Malacca.
+Spend day 4 of your Penang Itinerary relaxing in George Town.
+Wander the streets without purpose, visit places you may have skipped on day 1, go shopping or take a ferry across the Strait of Malacca.

 Explore Penang George Town without a Checklist

-We guarantee you will find fun photo ops and other cool stuff to do in George Town when you just set off without a destination in mind.
-In fact, we think this is a must do in Penang!
+We believe you will find fun photo ops and tons of other cool stuff to do in George Town when you just set off without a destination in mind!

 More Fun Activities in Penang

-After a morning of freely exploring the city, spend the afternoon at a museum, shopping mall or on a ferry boat.
+After a morning of freely meandering the city, spend the afternoon at a museum, shopping mall or on a ferry boat.
+We detail options in the More Things To Do section below the end of the itinerary.

 DAY 5: Penang National Park Day Trip

-What we love about longer Penang trips is that it really gives you enough time to discover the great diversity of the island – which is exactly what you will do on Day 5 of your Penang, Malaysia Itinerary.
-On the last day of your trip, go to the national park – one of the best things to see in Penang.
+What we love about longer Penang trips is that it really gives you time to discover the great diversity of the island.
+This is exactly what you will do on day 5 of your Penang, Malaysia Itinerary!

 Penang National Park